Apple privacy changes are right around the corner, and marketers who rely on Facebook ads are bracing for major impact. Here's what you need to know.

-And remarketing ads, which at scale do deliver ROI for merchants, can come perilously close to virtual stalking.
-So, some form of consumer pushback is/was inevitable.
+And re-marketing ads, which at scale do deliver ROI for merchants, can come perilously close to virtual stalking.
+So, some form of consumer pushback is/was inevitable as consumer privacy becomes more critical to tech-savvy generations.
 Now that the ad-blocking genie is out of the bottle, it will be interesting to see how far this goes.

 Consumer and B2B brands of all kinds have embraced digital advertising, almost as quickly as people and businesses have shifted their shopping habits online.
 2015 digital ad spend is estimated at $58.6 billion.
 Of that, retailers contribute 22%, or $12.9 billion, according to eMarketer.
-This spending, in the form of text ads, display ads, banners, pop-ups, pop-overs, video, native advertising, remarketing, etc., are the lifeblood of the Internet.
-In fact, 90% of all Internet revenue comes directly from advertising.
-Take away some or all of that money and we will begin to move from a free (ad supported) internet to a gated (fee supported) internet.
+This spending, in the form of text ads, display ads, banners, pop-ups, pop-overs, video, native advertising, remarketing, etc., is the lifeblood of the internet.
+In fact, 90% of all internet revenue comes directly from advertising.
+Take away some or all of that money and we will begin to move from a free (ad-supported) internet to a gated (fee-supported) internet.

-Why would Apple want to bite the hand that feeds the Internet?
+Why would Apple want to bite the hand that feeds the internet?
 In a word: Google.
 Apple has its iAd platform, but the company derives a relatively small portion of its revenue through advertising.
 Google, on the other hand, generates the vast majority of its revenue that way.
-Cut off that stream and Apple directly hurts a main competitor, while, in theory, giving Apple users a cleaner, faster digital experience.
-(Its funny that iOS ad blocking doesnt extend to their newly launched Apple News app.)
+Cut off that stream and Apple directly hurts the main competitor, while, in theory, giving Apple users a cleaner, faster digital experience.
+(It’s funny that iOS ad blocking doesn’t extend to their newly launched Apple News app.)

 So, what would a gated internet look like?
 Publishers of news, information, and lifestyle sites would be forced to charge for access or find other ways to monetize their content.
 This could perhaps take the form of publishers banding together to offer a pool of subscription content for a fixed fee.